Liac-li/note/NLP/models-struc.md

 Attention is all you need [arxiv-1706.03762](https://arxiv.org/abs/1706.03762)

+Model code implement by Google-brain [tensor2tensor](https://github.com/tensorflow/tensor2tensor)

 ### Tips

 - ?
 Encoder and Decoder in CNN & RNN
-  - why use sub-layer
+  - why use sub-layer: one is attention layer, and a FFN, I think it used to activate some specific point data, which is important and worth pay attention to
   - modify self-attention in Decoder stack to prevent position from attending to subsequent positions
   - output need to shift right, to let position $i$ only depend on the $1:i$ ?, and how to implement it
-- attention mechanisms used in conjunction with RNN
+- attention mechanisms used in conjunction with RNN: different method and theory
-- **Distance** -- key, operations is constant number with distance growing
+- **Distance** -- key, operations is constant number with distance growing (**Position encode, attention layer**)
 - ? what means encoder decoder *stack*

 ### Attention